 Technical Analysis is a 200 year old process where followers of financial markets forecast the future direction of prices through the study of past market data.
-Since its birth in the 17th century which was created to analysis the accounts of Joseph de la Vega's in the Dutch markets it has greatly evolved.
+Since its birth in the 17th century which was created to analyze Joseph de la Vega's accounts in the Dutch markets, it has greatly evolved.

 At the end of the 19th century the collected writings of Dow Jones inspired the Dow Theory which used charting and many other more modern statistical data formulas to make a price point prediction.
 The primary use of Technical analysis is used to identify price patterns and trends in financial markets and therefore exploit those patterns.

 There are several different systems used to determine technical analysis (e.g. candlestick charting, Dow Theory, and Elliott wave theory).
 Many traders combine elements from more than one school of thought.

 Fundamental analysis is the study of economic factors that influence prices in financial markets.
 It involves analyzing the financial statements, health, management team effectiveness, competitive advantages, and its status in relation to its competitors and markets.
 The goal of fundamental analysis is: 1) to determine the stock value and predict its direction, 2) to make a projection on the business performance, 3) to evaluate the management and internal business decisions, and 4) to calculate its credit risk.

 The contrast between Fundamental and Technical Analysis is that fundamental analysis maintains that markets may misprice a security in the short run but the correct price will eventually be reached.
 However, Technical analysis maintains that all information is reflected already in the stock price and trends are your friend whereas sentiment changes predicted trend directions.

 For more on Fundamental Analysis, check out our Power Trader Radio Show - Episode 120.